rcky844/knowledge-handbook/Biology/Botany/Gas exchange and transpiration/Transport of substances.md

   ![[vasculardist_roots.webp|400]]

 #### Process of transporting water and minerals
 - As leaves transpire (evaporation of water vapour), the water potential of the mesophyll cells becomes lower.
-Water moves from xylem vessels into the mesophyll cells by [[osmosis]].
+Water moves from xylem vessels into the mesophyll cells by [[Osmosis]].
 - The loss of water from the xylem vessels in the leaves creates transpiration pull (a pulling force) that draws water up the xylem vessels from the roots to the leaves.
 - The transpiration pull eventually draws water from the xylem vessels of the roots, which creates a water potential gradient from the xylem vessels to the root epidermis.
 - The water potential of the root hair cells becomes lower than that of the soil water, and water moves into the root hair cells by osmosis.